-PIP: Statutory right of subrogation for reimbursement under 21 Del.
+PIP: Statutory right of subrogation (arbitration) for reimbursement under 21 Del.
 C. § 2118(g) exists only against third-party’s liability carrier – not tortfeasor individually.
-Subrogation rights only against third-party policy limits remaining after insured settles with third party.
+Subrogation rights only against third-party policy limits remaining after insured settles with third-party.
 Carrier can’t join insured’s third-party lawsuit.
-Third-party carrier can settle with PIP carrier before the insured, but must reimburse insured if third-party claim and subrogation recovery exceed third-party policy limits.
+Third-party carrier can settle with PIP carrier before the insured but must reimburse insured if third-party claim and subrogation recovery exceed third-party policy limits.
 Harper v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 703 A.2d 136 (Del.
 Super.
 1997).
 Subrogation may proceed directly against a self-insured or uninsured tortfeasor.
 Waters v.
 United States, 787 A.2d 71, 72 (Del.
 2001).
 State Farm v.
 Dann, 794 A.2d 42 (Super.
 Del.
 2002).
 While subrogation against an uninsured person may proceed in court, subrogation against a self-insured entity is subject to mandatory arbitration.
 Compare Gov’t Emps.
 Ins.
 Co. @ 1156317 v.
 Creamer, 2013 WL 7861541 (Del.
 Com.
 Pl.
 2013) (uninsured) with City of Wilmington v.
 Nationwide Ins.
 Co., 154 A.3d 1124, 1125 (Del.
 2017) (self-insured).

 - “Add-On” PIP State.
 No significant limitation on third-party lawsuits, but insured can’t recover no-fault benefits from tortfeasor.
 Uninsured driver without no-fault insurance can sue tortfeasor in tort.
 Redding v.
 Ortega, 840 A.2d 1224 (Del.
 2003).

 Statute of Limitations: A three (3) year contract statute of limitations applied to subrogation.
 10 Del.
 C. § 8106.
 Statute of limitations begins to run on date(s) of final PIP payments (not first PIP payment) made to or for its insured.
 Nationwide Gen. Ins.
 Co. v.
 Hertz Corp., 2006 WL 2673057 (Del.
 Super.
 2006).